ssllabs/ssllabs-scan/ssllabs-api-docs.md

 * **name** - text.
 * **platform** - text.
 * **version** - text.
 * **isReference** - true if the browser is considered representative of modern browsers, false otherwise.
-This flag does not correlate to client's capabilities, but is used by SSL Labs to determine if particular configuration is effective.
+This flag does not correlate to client's capabilities, but is used by SSL Labs to determine if a particular configuration is effective.
 For example, to track Forward Secrecy support, we mark several representative browsers as "modern" and then test to see if they succeed in negotiating a FS suite.
 Just as an illustration, modern browsers are currently Chrome, Firefox (not ESR versions), IE/Win7, and Safari.

 ### SimDetails ###